Sed find and replace in folder |

 sed search replace

-sed find replace
+cygwin find replace

 sed global replace

-sed replace line
+sed replace delimiter

-find and replace with sed
+find sed replace